marioortizmanero/speedbumpapp.com/content/en/blog/wrong-marketing/index.md

 I quickly realized you can't just "quickly dip your toes in marketing", though.
 It's time consuming -- especially as a solo founder -- and a new skill for me.

+### Launching

+An easy way to get some first eyes on your product is to launch on Product Hunt.
+Each day, this platform lists new products, and people get to vote on which ones they like most.

+It was pretty crazy to compete with people who developed super cool AR glasses.
+All while the banner I used for the launch looked like it was done by a kid on MS Paint from 2003.
+For real, look at it:

+TODO: image

+But impressively, SpeedBump managed to get 7th on a random Tuesday of March!
+The site didn't get *that* much traffic, so I stressed out unnecessarily.
+Even if I knew that it's a mostly-US platform -- which I'm not targeting -- I guess it's a signal that people do like the project.

+Their Twitter account also highlighted SpeedBump, with a quote I liked:

+TODO: quote

+I tried IndieHackers to no avail -- is anyone actually using that site?
+At some point I'll also use Hacker News, but it's the same story with being US centered.

 ### SEO

 SEO -- the art of making your website appear first in Google -- is well established, so it was easy to do the basics.
 But it's not just Google that I need to focus on: also the Play Store and social media like TikTok.
 The concepts are similar, but the tools vary and people search very different things on each platform.